Best Payment Gateways for Small Businesses in 2026

 There is no single best payment gateway for every business.

-- PayPal dominates familiarity.
+- Use PayPal for customer familiarity.

 But if you want to accept cryptocurrency securely and maintain full control of your funds, BlockBee leads for small businesses entering the crypto economy.